aldaris/docbook-linktester/README.md

 # DocBook link tester Maven plugin

-This is a simple Maven plugin allowing you to do some sanity checks on your documentation links.
-Basically the plugin will look for &lt;link&gt; tags, and check whether they are olinks or not.
+This is a simple Maven plugin allowing you to validate external (and internal) links within your DocBook based documentation.
+The plugin will look for &lt;link&gt; and &lt;olink&gt; elements and will handle them accordingly:

-* If it's an olink and it's in the format of targetdoc#targetptr, then the plugin will look up all the xml:id attributes throughout the document, if the referred id belongs to the targetdoc, then the check was successful.
+* For &lt;olink&gt; elements or &lt;link&gt; elements with olink `role` (in the format of targetdoc#targetptr), the plugin will first look up all the xml:id attributes throughout the document.
+If the targetdoc exists and has the references targetptr, then the olink was valid.
-* If it's a regular link, an HttpURLConnection will be opened, and if the response code is higher or equals to 400, the link is considered invalid
+* If it's a regular link, an HttpURLConnection will be opened, and if the response code is less than 400, the link is considered valid.

 Since version 2.0.0 the plugin also validates olinks stored in &lt;olink&gt; XML elements.
 The targetdoc and targetptr attributes must be present for such elements for the validation to work correctly.